-RQ4 Is the participants' perceived ease of use of the method significantly different between the two type of methods?RQ5 Is the participants' intention to use the method signifi-
+RQ5 Is the participants' intention to use the method significantly different between the two type of methods?

-We translated research questions RQ1 - RQ5 into a list of null hypotheses to be statistically tested.
+We translated research questions RQ1-RQ5 into a list of null hypotheses to be statistically tested.
 We do not list them here due to the lack of space.
 To answer RQ1 we measured methods' actual effectiveness by counting the number of threats and security controls identified with each method application and we asked two external security expert to assess their quality.
 RQ2-RQ5 was answered by administering a post-task questionnaire inspired to the Method Evaluation Model (MEM) [14].
 To gain better understanding why there is a difference in methods effectiveness and perception we conducted individual interviews with the participants.